 The independent auditors are KPMG S.p.A., which the ordinary Shareholders' Meeting of 10 May 2011 appointed for financial years 2012-2020, as proposed by the Supervisory Board.
-In view of the expiry of the mandate of the current independent auditors and awaiting the relevant regulatory changes on the matter, the Ordinary Shareholders' Meeting of 30 April 2019 appointed Ernst & Young S.p.A. as independent auditors for the 2021-2029 financial years, upon the reasoned proposal of the Management Control Committee.
+The Ordinary Shareholders' Meeting of 30 April 2019 appointed Ernst & Young S.p.A. as independent auditors for the 2021-2029 financial years, upon the reasoned proposal of the Management Control Committee.